 Within the skin sensitisation adverse outcome pathway, the first key event is based on the premise that a chemical can become a skin sensitiser via interaction with skin proteins, forming a hapten that is recognised by cells of the immune system and triggers a response.

 Testing novel chemicals and formulations for this Molecular Initiating Event (MIE), haptenation, is an essential aspect of skin sensitisation safety testing and risk assessment.
-Our GLP Direct Peptide Reactivity Assay (DPRA), enables our clients to quickly determine if their chemicals present these challenges, and generate data opposite the MIE stage of the sensitisation AOP.
+Our GLP Direct Peptide Reactivity Assay (DPRA) enables our clients to determine if their chemicals present these challenges quickly and generate data opposite the MIE stage of the sensitisation AOP.

-The use of the OECD 442C Direct Peptide Reactivity Assay (DPRA) is a key first stage in determining whether a chemical (mono- or multi-constituent), product or formulation presents a skin sensitisation safety concern.
-The DRPA focusses on the detection of test substances that covalently bind peptides in the skin, creating a hapten, which triggers downstream events in the AOP.
+The OECD 442C Direct Peptide Reactivity Assay (DPRA) is a key first stage in determining whether a chemical (mono- or multi-constituent) product or formulation presents a skin sensitisation safety concern.
+The DRPA focuses on detecting test substances that covalently bind peptides in the skin, creating a hapten that triggers downstream events in the AOP.
 This molecular initiating event is then linked to subsequent activation of Key Stage 2 (keratinocyte activation and inflammation covered by OECD 442D, KeratinoSens™), Key Stage 3 (dendritic cell activation, OECD 442E, h-CLAT) and Key Stage 4 (T-cell activation, OECD 442A, LLNA in vivo test).
-As DPRA detects the MIE, it is a critical aspect of understanding whether a test substance presents sensitisation toxicological risk.
+As DPRA detects the MIE, it is critical to understand whether a test substance presents sensitisation toxicological risk.

-The DPRA uses HPLC techniques, where the test substance is mixed with either cystine or lysine peptides.
-These mixtures are then analysed to assess depletion of the cystine or lysine peptide from the HPLC read-out compared to the calibration curve for each peptide in absence of test substance.
+The DPRA uses HPLC techniques, mixing the test substance with either cysteine or lysine peptides.
+These mixtures are then analysed to assess the depletion of the cystine or lysine peptide from the HPLC read-out compared to the calibration curve for each peptide in the absence of the test substance.
 Controls are included to mitigate the impact of co-elution or chemical interference effects.
-A substance demonstrating clear depletion of either peptide in this method presents is a strong indication of potential skin sensitisation hazard.
-Our laboratory has established proficiency for this method, with correct classification of all substances as sensitisers or non-sensitisers as per the OECD 442C guideline (see here https://gentronix.co.uk/services/skin-sensitisation/direct-peptide-reactivity-assay).
+A substance demonstrating clear depletion of either peptide in this method presents a strong indication of potential skin sensitisation hazard.
+Our laboratory has established proficiency in this method, correctly classifying all substances as sensitisers or non-sensitisers per the OECD 442C guideline.

-Our team of skin sensitisation scientists are experienced in supporting clients generate GLP study data in OECD 442C DPRA and the other supporting endpoints.
-Working with our clients we can optimise formulation approaches, interpret study findings, and advise on testing strategies to manage DPRA positive results.
+Our team of skin sensitisation scientists are experienced in supporting clients to generate GLP study data in OECD 442C DPRA and the other supporting endpoints.
+Working with our clients, we can optimise formulation approaches, interpret study findings, and advise on testing strategies to manage DPRA positive results.